ajmaurya99/rtPanel/README.md

 ## Top Main Slider
 The Owl Carousel was used to implement this Slider.
 Slides can be managed from **Pages > Home** News Slides can be added and also deleted easily.
 Refrence Link - http://owlgraphic.com/owlcarousel/demos/one.html
 ##Welcome to rtPanel Section
 This content is loaded from the selected page.
-Pages can be seleced from **Pages > Home**
+Pages can be seleced from **Pages > Home > Home Content Box**
 ##YouTube Slider
 You Tube Slider is Implemented with Owl Carousel.
 The Thumbnail of the video is displayed as any video is clicked the video open's up in Thickbox, Go to **Pages > Home** and just mention which video you want to display, update with youtube Links.
 ##Glimpses of Exhibition Posts